 The I-79 Technology Park is located within the heart of the I-79 High Technology Corridor just south of Fairmont, West Virginia.
 The location of the I-79 Technology Park places it within one day’s drive of 60% of the U.S. population and some of the Nation’s largest cities including New York, Boston, Washington, Chicago, Atlanta, Charlotte, Philadelphia, Baltimore, Pittsburgh and Indianapolis.

-The I-79 Technology Park includes 375 acres divided into four contiguous phases.
+The I-79 Technology Park includes 400+ acres divided into four contiguous phases.
 Over 750,000 square feet of world-class office and data center space has been constructed so far, and several hundred thousand additional square feet are currently underway.
-The I-79 Technology Park is proud to be home to over 30 businesses with approximately 1,500 employees.
-These businesses include Computer Sciences Corporation, Electronic Warfare Associates, Inc., FirstEnergy Corp., Lockheed Martin, ManTech International Corporation, Northrop Grumman, TASC, Inc., Time Warner Cable, TRAX International Corporation and the West Virginia United Health System.
+The I-79 Technology Park is proud to be home to over 30 businesses with approximately 1,000 employees.
+These businesses include CSRA, Electronic Warfare Associates, Inc., FirstEnergy Corp., Leidos, ManTech International Corporation, Northrop Grumman, Spectrum, TRAX International Corporation, Healthcare Management Solutions LLC, and the National White Collar Crime Center.
 The I-79 Technology Park is also proud to be home to several federal programs including the National Oceanic and Atmospheric Administration (NOAA), National Aeronautics and Space Administration (NASA) and the Federal Bureau of Investigation (FBI).
-The I-79 Technology Park will soon be home to the West Virginia Community and Technical College System’s North Central Advanced Technology Center (ATC) bringing a valuable academic component to the I-79 Technology Park community.
+The I-79 Technology Park is also home to the West Virginia Community and Technical College System’s North Central Advanced Technology Center (ATC) bringing a valuable academic component to the I-79 Technology Park community.

 Thanks to years of careful planning and strategic investments, the I-79 Technology Park is fast becoming one of the premier science and technology hubs in the United States.
 A strategic alignment of both infrastructure and tenant recruitment has been key to this success.

 The development approach followed by the management of the I-79 Technology Park is straightforward and focuses on the basics.
 Fundamentally, a prospective tenant will be driven by a “business case” when choosing new locations.
-Costs are certainly important, but they are always balanced by other business factors.
-In the case of the I-79 Technology Park, there is a deliberate focus on the recruitment of various federal programs to both fill the park and serve as “park anchors” that will attract contractors.
+In the case of the I-79 Technology Park, there is a deliberate focus on the recruitment of federal programs to serve as “park anchors” that will attract contractors.
 This focus has evolved over the last decade and has gained a bigger emphasis in part because of the expanding federal requirements to “decentralize” government operations in the Washington, D.C. area.
 This “business requirement” has created opportunities for areas such as Fairmont to diversify its economic landscape by attracting federal programs with substantive budgets to set up operations.
 This is key because not only do these activities provide local jobs, they typically provide contracting opportunities.
 These contracting opportunities attract businesses to the area that want to bid on them.
 Moreover, opportunity is created for small and start-up businesses either as subcontractors or direct service providers.
 It follows that, as local bidding opportunities expand, the business population expands.
 As the business population expands, the workforce expands.
 As the workforce expands, the economy grows and local innovation begins to blossom.
 Leveraging federal operations to create a business case that can drive the establishment of a sustainable “business ecosystem” is the ultimate goal for the I-79 Technology Park.

 A solid business strategy is the first critical path item for success, but isn’t enough on its own.
 Once the business strategy is established, other critical path items must be effectively addressed.
 “Location, location, location” is certainly an applicable refrain to the growth of the I-79 Technology Park.
 Many government officials who worry about the decentralization requirements will tell you that they need to be away from the greater D.C. area, but not “too far away.”
 If one considers potential locations away from D.C. that aren’t “too far away,” then North Central West Virginia becomes a prime location.
 The highway and airplane access from North Central West Virginia make it easy to travel back and forth from D.C. in one day.